NiyonshutiDavid/SecureAid/README.md

 Copy code
 git push origin feature/YourFeatureName
 Open a pull request.
+Code of Conduct
+Please adhere to the Code of Conduct in all interactions with the project.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.